LANL Foundation / Our Scholarships / About the Funds

 Northern New Mexico Tribal Business Scholarship Fund

-Established by Los Alamos National Security, LLC, and LANL, this fund is designed to support and advance education opportunities for Native American students from the LANL’s 16 neighboring Tribal communities.
+Established by Los Alamos National Security, LLC, and LANL, this fund is designed to support and advance education opportunities for Native American students from LANL’s 16 neighboring Tribal communities.
 The intent is to keep up with the growing need for accountants, financial analysts, and business information system professionals within Tribal communities to support business opportunities to help provide a bright future for generations to come.
 To make this a reality, Tribal communities encourage students to pursue business-related degrees and use their educational skills to be a part of their long-range goals to enhance economic development and business in their communities.

 Pete & Elaine Lyons Memorial Scholarship Fund

-This endowed scholarship fund honors and celebrates the life and legacy of Pete B. Lyons and his late wife Elaine.
-Pete dedicated his life to public service—to his community, the scientific community and the nation.
+Pete dedicated his life to public service, his community, the scientific community, and the nation.
 He spent more than 30 years in a range of leadership roles at Los Alamos National Laboratory, as a long-time school board member at Los Alamos Public Schools, as an advisor to Sen. Pete Domenici, and most notably, serving as the Assistant Secretary of Energy for Nuclear Energy under President Obama.
 He also helped create the LANL Foundation, further continuing his life interest in fostering future generations of Northern New Mexico.
-In the spirit of Pete and Elaine, this scholarship benefits students who have demonstrated leadership and service to their school and community and for whom financial need is a barrier to attaining a college education.

 Rae Lee Siporin Scholarship